Deepanshu-Mehta/Deepanshu-Mehta/README.md

 # 💫 About Me:
-A passionate frontend developer, currently pursuing B.tech in CS-AI
+A passionate FullStack developer, currently pursuing B.tech in CS-AI

 👨‍💻 All of my projects are available at

-💬 Ask me about HTML, CSS, JS, Python, ReactJS
+💬 Ask me about HTML, CSS, JS, Python, ReactJS, Node

 📫 How to reach me mdeepanshu2706@gmail.com